linea-it/pzserver_app/README.md

 cd pzserver
 ```

-Create a `docker-compose.yml` file based on the `docker-compose-production.yml` template
+Create a `docker compose.yml` file based on the `docker compose-production.yml` template

 Change the frontend and backend images to the desired version, replace the string `<VERSION>` with the image tag.